 Add ½ cup broth and stir often again until nearly all water is absorbed.
 Repeat this process, stirring often, 18-20 minutes.

 Taste risotto as you cook, checking for tenderness.
 When rice has no more "bite" or crunch, it's done.
 There may be broth left.

 Prepare the Ingredients

 Peel husk off corn and carefully remove kernels from cob.

 Roast the Corn and Tomato Halves

 Place corn on one half of prepared baking sheet.
-Spread into a single layer, drop small pieces of garlic butter evenly over surface, and season with ¼ tsp. salt and a pinch of pepper.
+Spread into a single layer on its half.
+Drop small pieces of garlic butter evenly over corn, and season with ¼ tsp. salt and a pinch of pepper.
 Wipe bowl clean.

 Make Tomato Vinaigrette and Finish Risotto

-Place tomatoes on a clean cutting board and cool 5 minutes.
-Once cool, coarsely chop and transfer to small bowl used for garlic butter.
-Combine tomatoes with 2 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.
+Place tomatoes on a clean cutting board and cool, 5 minutes.
+Once cool, coarsely chop tomatoes and transfer to mixing bowl used for garlic butter.
+Combine with 1 tsp. olive oil, ¼ tsp. salt, and a pinch of pepper.